 None of the transactions with any of the related parties was in conflict with theCompany's interest.

-The Independent Directors of your Company had reviewed the performance ofnon-independent directors and the Board as a whole along with the performance of theChairman of your Company at its meeting held on February 14 2018.
+The Independent Directors of your Company had reviewed the performance ofnon-Independent Directors and the Board as a whole along with the performance of theChairman of your Company at its meeting held on February 12 2020.

-The Board of Directors at its meeting held on May 21 2018 had evaluated theperformance of the Independent Directors based on a list of evaluation criteria forperformance evaluation.
-The effectiveness of the Board was discussed and evaluated basedon the evaluation criteria as well as the performance evaluation of the Board Committeeswas also conducted in the same meeting.
+The Board of Directors at its meeting held on July 3 2020 had evaluated theperformance of the Independent Directors based on a list of evaluation criteria forperformance evaluation.
+The efl^ectiveness of the Board was discussed and evaluated basedon the evaluation criteria as well as the performance evaluation of the Board Committeeswas also conducted at the same meeting.

 Your Company has taken adequate steps to adhere to all the stipulations laid down inRegulation 34(3) and Schedule V of the Listing Regulations.
 A report on CorporateGovernance and Management Discussion and Analysis Reports are included as a part of thisReport.

-Certificate from the Statutory Auditors of the Company confirming the compliance withthe conditions of Corporate Governance as stipulated under the Listing Regulations isattached to this Report.
+Certificate from the Secretarial Auditors of the Company confirming the compliance withthe conditions of Corporate Governance as stipulated under the Listing Regulations formspart of the Annual Report.